 Things are easier done together.
 With the “ Connect Women” initiative, Messe München created a platform for women to network across different sectors and strengthen each other.
 The members of the network are women executives at top management level and entrepreneurs from the areas of business, politics, science, media and culture, reflecting a balanced mix of different topics and experiences.
 The initiative also supports the social commitment of Messe München with various activities.
 Together with the Käfer Foundation and the Müchner Bank, it started the “Sports connect people” project.
 “Connect Women” thus made it possible for socially disadvantaged people to attend a match of FC Bayern München as VIP guest at the stadium, enjoying a great live experience.
 The platform for women also put down a marker in the fight against breast cancer in a joint effort with a number of Munich businesses.
 In a spectacular and colorful action in October, five prominent Munich buildings were bathed in pink light, including the Messe München facilities at its Riem location.

 Messe München's portfolio includes numerous trade fairs which per se have a strong focus on sustainability topics.
 Thanks to their international presence, they contribute to the cross-sector exchange of information and knowledge worldwide.
 Examples of this are ISPO Munich, the largest trade fair for sports business, IFAT, our world-leading trade show for environmental technologies, transport logistic, trade fair for logistics, mobility and supply chain management, or EXPO REAL, the real estate show with increasing focus on sustainable real estate and urban development.
-With a “Code of Conduct”, the past OutDoor by ISPO focused on the topic of sustainability.
-With our leading international trade fairs, which the company exports as spin-offs from Munich into growth markets such as Brazil, China, India or South Africa, we also address relevant topics that are crucial for the sustainable economic and social development of those countries.
+And with a “Code of Conduct”, the OutDoor by ISPO focused on the topic of sustainability.
+With our leading international trade fairs, which the company exports as spin-offs from Munich into growth markets such as Brazil, China or India, we also address relevant topics that are crucial for the sustainable economic and social development of those countries.
 IFAT Eurasia, for example, has already developed into the most important environmental platform in the Eurasian region, promoting the implementation of green technologies.
 One goal of the reforestation project of the IFAT Eurasia environmental technology show is to set an example for climate protection.
-A total of 4,000 trees have been planted in the province of Balikesir in western Turkey since mid-February 2017.
-The IFAT Eurasia Memorial Forest covers 4.5 hectares of land.

 We regularly report on mega trends, people and creators.
 In our articles, we also provide food for thought, what the sustainable world of tomorrow might look like: